--customat the end for example, since this is a custom version of it.
+-customat the end, since this is a custom version of it.
 This will let the bazaar know not to use the cached version.
-Note however that if you click “Update All”, the module will be overwritten by the latest version from the Bazaar.
+Note however that if you click “Update All”, the module will still be overwritten by the latest version from the Bazaar.

-- Or, you can instead edit the “Name” and “Title” of the module, so it doesn’t get updated automatically and can live alongside the official module.
+- Or, you can edit the “Name” and “Title” of the module, so it doesn’t get updated automatically and can be installed alongside the official module.

-I recommend you to edit it to something recognizable - “Custom (module name) V(module Version)”
+We recommend you edit it to something recognizable - “Custom (module name) V(module Version)”

 Once done, save the edits, and test it within a local Foundry installation.
 If it is not working, you may have accidentally broken the .json file.
 There are various JSON validators online which alert you to syntax errors.